Vickarmstrongg/Org-Infos-348/Vicky.typ

 + Enable clients to follow other clients and read their reviews and ratings
 + Build an algorithm that creates recommendations for the client based on what they have liked, watched, enjoyed and interacted with

-=== Required Solutions

-Frontend Solutions:

-Build a user-friendly application that is fully functional, which allows users to search, sort and rate films, actors and genres.

-- Search movie by title, actor and genre.
-- Watchlist creation and management.
-- User login system en registration.
-- Rating submission and review interface.

-Backend Solutions:

-Build a system using Trailbase as a backend that supports all core data operations.

-- Manage data models for 'Movie', 'Actors', 'Genres', 'Reviews', 'Ratings', 'Watchlists', 'Users'.
-- Ensure clean and valid data validation.

 = Performance
 - Average page loading time of under 3 seconds